Best Acne Scar Removal Methods

 Where do acne scars come from?

 Acne scars form when the inflammation associated with acne lesions causes irreparable damage to underlying skin tissue.
-The skin’s natural wound-healing process is activated in response to the inflammation, which involves collagen production.
-Collagen is an abundant skin protein that provides structural support and contributes to a firm, smooth skin texture.
-When too little collagen is produced, depressed scars form.
-When too much collagen is produced, raised scars or keloids form.
+The skin’s natural wound-healing process is activated in response to the inflammation, which involves new collagen production.
+Collagen is the most abundant skin protein.
+Collagen provides the skin with structural support and contributes to a firm, smooth skin texture.
+When too little collagen is produced during the natural wound-healing process, depressed or atrophic scars form.
+When too much collagen is produced, raised scars, either keloid or hypertrophic scars, form.
+Unlike normal hypertrophic scars, keloidal scar tissue continues to grow beyond the limits of the initial trauma after the skin has healed.
 Picking at or popping active pimples worsens inflammation, increasing the likelihood of acne scarring.
-Acne scars are easier to prevent than to treat; however, they are treatable should they develop.
+It is easier to prevent acne scars than to treat them; however, they are treatable should they develop.
 It is always recommended to consult a board-certified dermatologist, like Dr. Green, who can work with you to eliminate your breakouts and prevent and treat acne scars best.

 When does acne start to scar?

 Although severe cystic acne is the most likely to cause acne scars, any acne lesion has the potential to result in acne scarring.
-Prompt evaluation and treatment for active acne by an experienced board-certified dermatologist is the best way to manage breakouts and prevent acne scars.
-While acne scars can occur whether you attempt to pop your pimples or not, it is important to refrain from worsening the inflammation by picking at them.
-The more inflamed breakouts become, the more likely they are to result in acne scarring.
-Acne scars result from permanent damage to skin tissue, and prevention is the best method of combatting them.
-When you consult with board-certified dermatologist Dr. Michele Green at her private, boutique dermatology office in Manhattan’s Upper East Side neighborhood, she will work with you to develop an acne treatment plan that best suits your skin condition and results in a clear, smooth, healthy complexion that lasts.
+Inflammation causes permanent damage to the skin tissue, resulting in acne scars, which may be associated with the acne lesions themselves or brought on by picking at or popping pimples.
+Prompt evaluation and treatment for active pimples by an experienced board-certified dermatologist like Dr. Green is the best way to manage breakouts and prevent acne scars.
+The more inflamed breakouts become, the more likely they result in acne scarring.
+During your consultation with Dr. Green, she will physically assess your skin condition, collect a thorough medical and family history, review previous treatment options you may have tried, and potentially collect a blood sample for laboratory evaluation.
+Depending on your skin condition and the cause of the breakouts, Dr. Green may recommend a unique combination of topical treatments, oral medications, specially formulated skincare products, and various in-office treatment options, such as a medical-grade facial, chemical peel, extractions, or laser therapy.
+When you consult with board-certified dermatologist Dr. Michele Green at her private, boutique dermatology office in Manhattan’s Upper East Side neighborhood, she will work with you to develop an acne treatment plan that best suits your skin condition, prevents acne scars and results in a clear, smooth, healthy complexion that lasts.

 Treating different types of acne scars

 Acne is the most common skin condition in the United States, with the American Academy of Dermatology reporting up to 50 million individuals are affected annually.
 One in five individuals with breakouts is estimated to develop acne scars, and no two patients will develop acne scars the same way.
-Different types of acne scars require different treatment approaches, so consulting an experienced board-certified dermatologist to treat acne scars is important.
+Different types of acne scars require different treatment approaches, so consulting an experienced board-certified dermatologist to treat acne scars is essential.
+Dr. Green is an internationally renowned board-certified dermatologist with over 25 years of experience treating acne scars.

 Post-inflammatory hyperpigmentation (PIH) refers to dark spots on the skin left behind after an acne lesion heals.
-PIH occurs due to the overproduction of pigment during the skin’s wound-healing process.
+Post-inflammatory hyperpigmentation occurs due to the overproduction of pigment during the skin’s wound-healing process.
 Depending on the patient’s skin tone, the discoloration may present as brown, black, red, pink, or purple.
 Unlike true acne scars, post-inflammatory hyperpigmentation is a temporary form of skin discoloration that has the potential to fade independently over time.
-The healing process can be accelerated using topical ingredients, such as vitamin C, retinoids, and hydroquinone, or non-invasive treatment options, such as chemical peels, microdermabrasion, light therapy, and microneedling.
+Without intervention, it can take months or even years for post-inflammatory hyperpigmentation to heal.
+The healing process can be accelerated using topical ingredients, such as vitamin C, retinoids, and hydroquinone, or non-invasive treatment options, such as chemical peels, microdermabrasion, light or laser therapy, and microneedling.

 Atrophic scars are the most common acne scars, characterized by depressions or indentations in the skin’s surface.
+Atrophic scars form when too little collagen is produced during the skin’s natural wound-healing process.
 Rolling, boxcar scars, and icepick scars fall within the broader category of atrophic scars.
 Icepick scars are deep and narrow, often resembling large pores.
-Rolling scars do not have sharply defined borders but appear to be rolling across the surface of the skin in a wave-like manner.
+Rolling scars do not have sharply defined borders but appear to be ‘rolling’ across the surface of the skin in a wave-like manner.
 Boxcar scars are round or oval-shaped in appearance and have deep vertical sides.
-Atrophic acne scar treatments may include skin resurfacing laser treatments, chemical peels, microneedling, subcision, dermal fillers, or some unique combination of these treatment options.
+In addition to breakouts, boxcar scars are commonly associated with chicken pox.
+Atrophic acne scar treatments may include laser treatments for skin resurfacing, chemical peels, microneedling, subcision, dermal fillers, or some unique combination of these options.

 Hypertrophic scars and keloids are thick, raised scars that may resemble growths and can be particularly challenging to treat.
 To reduce the appearance of hypertrophic scars, Dr. Green often recommends a combination approach, including the V-Beam laser treatment to eliminate pigment and steroid injections to reduce scar tissue.

 Consulting a board-certified dermatologist is critical to ensuring the acne scar treatment options selected for you are safe and effective.
-Since many patients with acne scarring present with several types of acne scars, and each type of acne scar requires a unique treatment approach, most patients benefit from a combination of treatment options.
+Since many patients with acne scarring present with several types of acne scars, and various types of acne scars require a unique treatment approach, most patients benefit from a combination of treatment options.
 Dr. Michele Green is an internationally renowned board-certified dermatologist with over 25 years of experience treating acne and acne scars and will work with you to determine which acne scar treatment options best suit your needs, goals, and skin condition.

 Acne scar treatment options

-Acne scar treatments are designed to improve skin tone and texture irregularities caused by breakouts and provide a smoother, clearer complexion.
-It is important that acne scar treatments are performed by an experienced board-certified dermatologist with the expertise required to select the treatment options best suited to the patient’s skin type, tone, and the types of acne scars present.
-Consulting an expert like Dr. Green in NYC guarantees your acne scar treatment plan will be safe and effective while providing optimal results.
+Acne scar treatments improve skin tone and texture irregularities caused by breakouts and provide a smoother, clearer complexion.
+To ensure safety, efficacy, and optimal results, acne scar treatments must be performed by an experienced board-certified dermatologist with the expertise required to select the treatment options best suited to the patient’s skin type, tone, and the types of acne scars present.
+Consulting an expert like Dr. Green in NYC guarantees your acne scar treatment plan is best suited to your skin condition while yielding ideal results.

 Laser treatments for acne scars

-With modern technology, laser resurfacing has become a popular method to reduce the appearance of atrophic scarring and target skin concerns related to sun damage and aging, like pigmentation and fine lines.
+With modern technology, laser resurfacing has become a popular method to reduce the appearance of atrophic scarring and target skin concerns related to sun damage and aging, like discoloration, enlarged pores, and fine lines.
+Laser resurfacing is considered one of the most effective treatment options for improving the overall appearance of acne scars.
 Through targeted treatments, laser resurfacing can help boost cell turnover on the skin’s surface while restoring collagen production to improve overall skin health.
 This process can reduce the appearance of acne scars in as little as a single treatment for some patients.
-When relying on laser resurfacing for acne scars, it’s important to work with an expert dermatologist, like Dr. Michele Green in NYC, who can determine the best treatment for your scar type and skin type.
+When relying on laser resurfacing for acne scars, you must work with an expert dermatologist, like Dr. Michele Green in NYC, who can determine the best treatment for your scar and skin types.
 Dr. Green has vast experience with laser skin resurfacing for various patient needs and can work with you to help determine the safest and most effective laser treatment for you.

-The V-Beam is the gold standard for eliminating shades of red pigment from the skin, including acne scars, post-inflammatory hyperpigmentation, vascular lesions, stretch marks, rosacea, and active acne.
+The VBeam is the gold standard for eliminating shades of red pigment from the skin, including that which is associated with acne scars, post-inflammatory hyperpigmentation, vascular lesions, broken capillaries, stretch marks, rosacea, and active breakouts.
 The V-Beam laser treatment is a pulsed dye laser that operates on a wavelength that exclusively targets red pigment while surrounding skin tissue is unharmed.
 It is equipped with a dynamic cooling device, which emits a burst of cool air before each pulse to enhance patient comfort during the laser treatment.
-Patients love the fact that there is zero downtime involved, and the side effects are limited to mild swelling and redness, which resolve independently shortly after treatment.
+Patients love that zero downtime is involved, meaning they can resume their normal daily activities immediately after their laser treatment is complete and easily schedule all of their sessions.
+The side effects are also limited to mild swelling and redness, which resolve independently shortly after treatment.
 Most patients require 4-6 V-Beam laser treatments, each spaced about four weeks apart, to reduce the appearance of acne scars or breakouts.

 Fraxel laser

 The Fraxel Dual is a fractional laser treatment often called the “magic eraser” by Dr. Green for its unique ability to target a wide range of skin concerns.
 The Fraxel Dual laser operates on two distinct wavelengths, 1550 and 1927 nm, to target skin texture and tone issues, respectively.
 One skin concern that Fraxel treats exceptionally well is atrophic scarring.
 As a non-ablative laser, the Fraxel leaves the top layer of skin intact while stimulating new collagen production in the dermis.
-This aspect of the Fraxel laser treatment significantly reduces the amount of downtime involved while providing ideal cosmetic results.
+This aspect of the Fraxel laser treatment significantly reduces the downtime involved while providing ideal cosmetic results.
 The number of Fraxel laser treatment sessions required for a given patient will depend on the initial severity of the acne scars, with most patients requiring an average of 3-6 sessions.
-The most common side effects are typically incredibly mild inflammation or redness for the first 48 hours post-treatment.
+The most common side effects are typically mild inflammation or redness for the first 48 hours post-treatment.
+Limiting sun exposure following Fraxel is essential since the laser treatment increases the skin’s photosensitivity, making it more susceptible to UV damage.
+Dr. Green will provide all the pertinent aftercare information when you have Fraxel laser treatment with her at her private dermatology office in NYC.

 eMatrix Sublative laser

 The eMatrix laser treatment relies on radiofrequency energy to stimulate new collagen production in the dermal layers of the skin to create a smoother skin texture and more even skin tone.
 This laser treatment is safe and effective for patients of all skin tones and skin types.
 Most patients require 4-6 eMatrix laser treatment sessions, each spaced four weeks apart, to reduce the appearance of their acne scars.
-Minimal downtime is involved, with the most common side effects including mild redness, swelling, and tenderness in the treatment area for 48 hours.
+Patients with more severe acne scarring may require additional laser treatment sessions.
+Minimal downtime is involved with eMatrix, with the most common side effects including mild redness, swelling, and tenderness in the treatment area for 48 hours.
+Limiting sun exposure in the treatment area following eMatrix is essential since the laser treatment increases the skin’s photosensitivity, making it more susceptible to UV damage.
+Dr. Green will provide all the pertinent aftercare information when you have eMatrix laser treatment with her at her private dermatology office in NYC’s Upper East Side neighborhood.

 Clear + Brilliant Laser